c128lib/c128lib.github.io/becomeacontributor.md

 * Mapping the Commodore 128 [book]

 ## How to contribute
 There are many ways to contribute.
-You can act as a developer: there as many project that can be improved, maintained (with refactor and bugfixing) or even created.
+You can act as a developer: there are existing project that can be improved, maintained (with refactor and bugfixing) or even created.

 Ideas can be presented, discussed and implemented.
 GitHub provides a kanban board to assign tasks and monitor progress.
-You don't want to add too much stiffness, but some coordination is needed if you want to collaborate on an open source project with many people.
+Don't want to add too much stiffness, but some coordination is needed if you want to collaborate on an open source project with many people.

-There is also an internal team organization where contributors can discuss about library.
+There is also an internal team where contributors can discuss about library.

 But if you are not a developer or you prefer to contribute in any other way, you can still participate by writing the memory reference guide or library documentation.

+## Ok, beam me up!
+If you want to be a contributor, please [submit an issue](https://github.com/c128lib/.github/issues/new).